barrantesj1952/myangulartest/README.md

  5. I can't run the application from my browser
     - http://localhost:4200/

-    Neither as expose port expecified in the dockerfile
+    Neither with the expose port expecified in the dockerfile
     - http://localhost:3200/